Edward Chandler Moore: Career

 He won a gold medal at the Exposition Universelle in 1867 for his exhibit of silverware, another medal at the Centennial Exposition in 1876, and a special gold medal in 1878 in Paris.
 In 1889 he was awarded the Legion of Honor.

-He died in his summer house at Hastings-on-Hudson, New York.
+Art collection

-Moore amassed a notable collection of art, with a focus on art from Japan, the Islamic world and ancient Greece and Rome.
+Moore amassed a collection of art, with a focus on art from Japan, the Islamic world and ancient Greece and Rome.

 His collection contains somewhere between 1,600 and 1,700 pieces.
 He first began to study objects to help inform his designs, and subsequently began to collect them.
 At one time he devoted his attention to Japanese and Chinese porcelains, and later old Persian wares.
 Over time he became interested in old glass and lusterware porcelains which now form an especially rich part of the collection.
 His collection includes antique Roman, Cyprian, Etruscan, Merovingian, Venetian, Persian, Arab, German, and Spanish glass; Chinese, Japanese, Korean, Hispano-Moresque, Rhodian, Damascus, and Persian ceramics; Persian, Turkish, and Indian metalwork, including Saracenic metal work of the twelfth and thirteenth centuries, as well as Chinese and Japanese bronzes, swords and sword-guards; Japanese inro, netsuke, lacquer ware, and wood and ivory carvings; and Oriental jewelry, Persian lacquer, antique French and Venetian inlaid straw work, and a fine collection of Tanagra figurines.

 He bequeathed many objects from his collection to New York's Metropolitan Museum of Art.